-Making it Work I.
+• • • Making it Work I.

-- 1. Short Play Times.
+Short Play Times.

 - Short levels, short games.

 - What if they want to make a call?

 - Don't want to run down the battery.

 - If they had more time, they would choose a different platform.

+- If a game is popular, you can always make a sequel.

-Making it Work II.
+• • Making it Work II.

-- 2. Let people play on their schedule. - NEVER force them to wait. - Allow for saves, pauses, repeats, skips, etc. - One frustrating level, or bad save, or slow load and they may never play again.
+Let people play on their schedule.

+- NEVER force them to wait (instant on). - Allow for saves, pauses, repeats, skips, etc. - One frustrating level, or bad save, or slow load and they may never play again.

-• • Making it Work III.
+• • • Making it Work III.

-- 3. Use the network. - A phone is a social device. - At minimum allow the saving and posting of high scores. - Multiplayer modes (if you can overcome latency) are a really good (and increasingly popular) choice.
+Use the network.

+- A phone is a social device. - At minimum allow the saving and posting of high scores. - Multiplayer modes (if you can overcome latency) are a really good (and increasingly popular) choice.